 - Part 2 How can we tailor our Instructional Coaching approach for both novices and experts?

 Part 4: Responsive Coaching in Action

-Kate – a new teaching and learning lead – has been on a journey to try to understand what Instructional Coaching (IC) is and how it works so that she can develop a powerful IC programme in her school.
+Kate – a new teaching and learning lead – has been on a journey to try to understand what Instructional Coaching is and how it works so that she can develop a powerful Instructional Coaching programme in her school.

-In Part 1, she looked carefully at the three predominant definitions for IC, finding that none of them solved the problem of developing a programme that works for everyone.
+In Part 1, she looked carefully at the three predominant definitions for Instructional Coaching, finding that none of them solved the problem of developing a programme that works for everyone.

 She explores her thinking about the need for a coaching model that adapts to teacher expertise in Part 2.

 In Part 3, she outlined a new model of Instructional Coaching that is responsive to teacher development needs and teacher expertise level.